-This is a party that has been in love with Trump since June, and whose past trysts include Sarah Palin, George W. Bush, and—let's just say it—Ronald Reagan.
+This is a party that has been in love with Trump since June, and whose past trysts include Sarah Palin and George W. Bush.
 Carson's apparent slowness is something that separates him from the sharper political minds in the GOP presidential field, but don't be fooled: As with Trump, anti-intellectualism is part of Carson's appeal.

 The thing that separates Carson from Trump, however, is his religion.
 Trump is lost on questions relating to faith, and his arrogance may be off-putting to many of the evangelical voters who make up a sizable chunk of the GOP's base.
 Carson, on the other hand, is deeply religious—he's a Seventh Day Adventist— and conducts himself in such a calm way, it seems like he just finished a nice, quiet church service.
 Or just finished a nice nap—but I digress.
 The NYT/CBS poll shows among evangelicals, Carson leads Trump by over 20 points, and other recent polls have shown a similar gap.